rathna-git/MusiLink/README.md

 # MusiLink

 A web app for visualizing personalized Spotify data.
 View your top artists, top tracks, recently played tracks, and detailed audio information about each track.
-Create and save new playlists of recommended tracks based on your existing playlists and more.

 ### Don't forget ⭐ the repo!